 The name Windy City fits Chicago like a glove – although temperatures average at around 60 degrees, you can expect rainfall and wind from March to May.
 Places like Navy Pier and Millennium Park are best enjoyed in sunny weather, so you may want to steer clear in spring.

 Summer is the ideal time to do the trip if the inevitable crowds aren't a deal-breaker for you.
-Lake Michigan makes the mid-80s temperatures seem much more manageable, and although you'll have to book rooms well in advance, this is normal for such a popular tourist location.
+Lake Michigan makes the mid-80 degrees Fahrenheit temperatures seem much more manageable, and although you'll have to book rooms well in advance, this is normal for such a popular tourist location.

-Another benefit to visiting in summer are the innumerable events – iconic festivities like Lollapalooza and the Chicago Blues Festival never fail to draw a large crowd.
+Another benefit to visiting in summer is the innumerable events – iconic festivities like Lollapalooza and the Chicago Blues Festival never fail to draw a large crowd.

 Temperatures in Chicago take a slow but decisive drop in the fall-to-winter transition – by the time December rolls around, you can expect around 35 degrees on a good day.